MGANN-KU/TreeGen_ReLUNetworks/README.md

 # TreeGen_ReLUNetworks
-This reporsitory contains the ReLU networks to generate similar trees
+This repository contains the ReLU networks to generate similar trees